kaganergovan/.github/profile/README.md

 ### ↗️ Non-stop online, as it has to be:

 Let's be honest, we all hate interruptions in life.
 True communication comes through with seamless connection.
 An uptime ratio is heart beat of applications.
-That's why especially communication applications have to be up always as they can.
+That's why especially a communication application has to be up always as it can.

 ## Extend your connections